-Ashley is not married and in 2006-07 he had a taxable income for Medicare levy surcharge (MLS) purposes of \$59,000.
+Ashley is not married and in 2007-08 he had a taxable income for Medicare levy surcharge (MLS) purposes of \$59,000.
 He was not in a Medicare levy exemption category at any time during the year.

-Ashley took out private patient hospital cover on 15 December 2006.
-Because Ashley's taxable income was above the single person surcharge threshold of \$50,000 and he did not have private patient hospital cover for the full year he will have to pay the MLS for the part of the year that he did not have private patient hospital cover.
+Ashley took out private patient hospital cover on 15 December 2007.
+Because Ashley's taxable income was above the single person surcharge threshold of \$50,000 and he did not have private patient hospital cover for the full year he will have to pay MLS for the part of the year that he did not have private patient hospital cover.

-Ashley will not have to pay MLS for the time he had private patient hospital cover - 15 December 2006 to 30 June 2007 (198 days).
+Ashley will not have to pay MLS for the time he had private patient hospital cover - 15 December 2007 to 30 June 2008 (199 days).

-Ashley will write the number of days in 2006-07 that he is not liable for MLS - 198 - at A item 27 on his tax return and complete Private health insurance policy details.
+Ashley will write the number of days in 2007-08 that he is not liable for MLS - 199 - at item 26 on his tax return and complete Private health insurance policy details on page 4 of his tax return for retirees.